How to Get Rid of Textured Skin

 A Balanced Diet and Exercise

-Good skin needs vitamins and minerals, and it's made or broken in the kitchen.
 If you want to get rid of textured skin, balancing your diet is the first step toward healing anything.
-High fiber diets filled with greens, berries, nuts and seeds, probiotics, and supplements are the food du jour of the microbiome.
-Eating less meat and dairy can also be beneficial.
-Other things that deplete your microbiome: trans fats, refined sugars, white flour, processed foods, hormones, alcohol, and drugs.
-You also gotta get your heart and body pumping beyond a Zoom call with your boss for at least 20 minutes three times a week, so exercise is important.
-Also, DRINK WATER!
+High fiber diets filled with greens, berries, nuts and seeds, probiotics, and supplements are the backbone of the microbiome.
+Eating less meat and dairy can also be beneficial, especially if you have genetic sensitivities to lactose or red meat.

-Read/listen to a Russel Brand or an Eckhart Tolle audiobook.
-Meditate, sing (a lot), dance in your underwear, fake laugh, and fist bump life.
-Chilling TF out is a cornerstone of how to help textured skin.
-Look into secular, scientific, or philosophical and spiritual means to manage stress at all costs.
-This can mean seeing a cognitive-behavioral therapist or psychologist and taking medication.
-On more surface levels, pay attention to how often you have to be right, give unsolicited advice, gossip, are indignant or reactive (road rage), be mindful of every time you experience envy, worry, unworthiness, doubt, fear, or anger.
+On more surface levels, pay attention to how often you have to be right, give unsolicited advice, gossip, are indignant or reactive, and be mindful of every time you experience envy, worry, unworthiness, doubt, fear, or anger.
 All of these can cause stress within the body.

 Medications and Drugs